The Night Is Still Young (Nicki Minaj song)

-"The Night Is Still Young" is a song by rapper Nicki Minaj, released as the sixth single from her third studio album The Pinkprint (2014), by Cash Money and Republic.
+"The Night Is Still Young" is a song recorded by rapper Nicki Minaj, released as the sixth single from her third album The Pinkprint (2014), by Cash Money and Republic.
 It was written by Minaj, Ester Dean, Theron Thomas and Cirkut; and produced by Cirkut.
-It is a dance pop song.
+It is a dance-pop and dubstep-pop song.

 Many critics viewed the song as single material and commended the production, but criticized the composition and lyrical content.
 The song debuted at number 93 on the Billboard Hot 100, and reached number 31.
 The single was certified platinum by the RIAA for selling 1,000,000 units.